-TBA and forward settling securities are recorded as derivative instruments in our accompanying consolidated financial statements, and our TBA dollar roll transactions represent a form of off-balance sheet financing.
-As of December 31, 2022 and 2021, our TBA position and forward settling securities had a net carrying value of \$0.2 billion and \$(44) million, respectively, reported in derivative assets/(liabilities) on our accompanying consolidated balance sheets.
-The net carrying value represents the difference between the fair value of the underlying security in the TBA contract or forward purchase agreement and the price to be paid or received for the underlying security.
+TBA securities are recorded as derivative instruments in our accompanying consolidated financial statements, and our TBA dollar roll transactions represent a form of off-balance sheet financing.
+As of December 31, 2023 and 2022, our TBA securities had a net carrying value of \$66 million and \$167 million, respectively, reported in derivative assets/(liabilities) on our accompanying consolidated balance sheets.
+The net carrying value represents the difference between the fair value of the underlying security in the TBA contract and the price to be paid or received for the underlying security.

-As of December 31, 2022 and 2021, the weighted average yield on our investment securities (excluding TBA and forward settling securities) was 3.37% and 2.43%, respectively.
+As of December 31, 2023 and 2022, the weighted average yield on our investment securities (excluding TBA and forward settling securities) was 4.41% and 3.37%, respectively.